-- Select the axis - The control writes the current position of the selected axis into the active input box.

-In the soft-key row the control displays the axes

-In the working plane the control always captures the coordinates of the tool center, even though tool radius compensation is active.
+- whose positions can be transferred.Select the axis - > The control writes the current position of the selected axis into the active input box. - In the working plane the control always captures the coordinates of the tool center, even though tool radius compensation is active.